Kyree Walker

-Kyree Walker (born November 20, 2000) is an American professional basketball player who last played for the Capital City Go-Go of the NBA G League.
+Kyree Walker (born November 20, 2000) is an American professional basketball player for the Nalaikh Bison of The League.
 At the high school level, he played for Moreau Catholic High School in Hayward, California before transferring to Hillcrest Prep Academy.
 A former MaxPreps National Freshman of the Year, Walker was a five-star recruit.

-Early life and high school career
+Early life

 In eighth grade, Walker drew national attention for his slam dunks in highlight videos.
 He often faced older competition, including high school seniors, in middle school with his Amateur Athletic Union (AAU) team Oakland Soldiers.
 As a high school freshman, Walker played basketball for Moreau Catholic High School in Hayward, California, averaging 21.3 points, 6.5 rebounds and four assists per game.
 After leading his team to a California Interscholastic Federation Division II runner-up finish, he was named MaxPreps National Freshman of the Year.
 Entering his sophomore season, Walker transferred to Hillcrest Prep, a basketball program in Phoenix, Arizona, with his father, Khari, joining the coaching staff.
 On October 25, 2019, during his senior year, he left Hillcrest Prep, intending to move to the college or professional level.
 In December 2019, Walker graduated from high school but did not play high school basketball while weighing his options.

-Recruiting

 On June 30, 2017, Walker committed to play college basketball for Arizona State over several other NCAA Division I offers.
 At the time, he was considered a five-star recruit and a top five player in the 2020 class by major recruiting services.
 On October 21, 2018, Walker decommitted from Arizona State.
 On April 20, 2020, as a four-star recruit, he announced that he would forego college basketball.

 Professional career

-Capital City Go-Go (2021–2022)

 Walker joined Chameleon BX to prepare for the 2021 NBA draft.
-For the 2021-22 season, he signed with the Capital City Go-Go of the NBA G League, joining the team after a successful tryout.
+For the 2021–22 season, he signed with the Capital City Go-Go of the NBA G League, joining the team after a successful tryout.

-Personal life

-In 2018, Walker's mother, Barrissa Gardner, was diagnosed with breast cancer but achieved remission in the following months.
+In December 2022, Walker joined the Aias Evosmou of the Greek A2 Basket League.

+In June 2023, Walker signed with the Scarborough Shooting Stars of the Canadian Elite Basketball League.

+On October 30, 2023, Walker joined the Rio Grande Valley Vipers, but was waived on November 8.

+In January 2024, Walker joined the IHC Apes of The League.

+In May 2024, Walker re-signed with the Scarborough Shooting Stars of the Canadian Elite Basketball League.

+In June 2024, Walker signed with the Ottawa BlackJacks of the Canadian Elite Basketball League.

+On November 27, 2024, Walker joined the Nalaikh Bison of The League.